 4. Service Invoice Number

 Every service invoice should have a unique invoice number that should be written clearly on the top corner of the invoice.
-This is a unique number that helps businesses keep a record of all the services provided.
+This unique number helps businesses keep a record of all the services provided.
 It really helps when a business owner needs to discuss a specific invoice with any client.
-The invoice number can include numbers, letters or a mixture of both.
+The invoice number can include numbers, letters, or a mixture of both.